Emtricitabine and Tenofovir Disoproxil Fumarate

 Aminoglycosides: May increase the serum concentration of Tenofovir Products.
 Tenofovir Products may increase the serum concentration of Aminoglycosides.
 Monitor therapy

 Atazanavir: Tenofovir Disoproxil Fumarate may decrease the serum concentration of Atazanavir.
 Atazanavir may increase the serum concentration of Tenofovir Disoproxil Fumarate.
-Management: Must use ritonavir-boosting in adults; give combo (atazanavir/ritonavir 300mg/100mg and tenofovir 300mg) as a single daily dose with food.
-Pediatric patients, pregnant patients, and users of H2-blockers require other dose changes.
+Management: Use boosted atazanavir in adults; give combo (atazanavir/ritonavir or atazanavir/cobicistat with tenofovir) as a single daily dose with food.
+Pediatric patients, pregnant patients, and use of H2-blockers require dose changes.
+See Lexi Interact monograph.
 Consider therapy modification

 Cabozantinib: MRP2 Inhibitors may increase the serum concentration of Cabozantinib.
 Monitor therapy